vergissberlin/example-release-please/README.md

 - Creates release notes
 - Creates CHANGELOG.md

+### Custom features

+- I just added a new feature in a feature branch.
+Let's see what happens.

 ## 📘 Documentation

 - How to implement GitHub Action with "Relase Please" [https://github.com/google-github-actions/release-please-action]